Frequently asked questions

 You can think of it like being guided through a guided visualization.
 There are no control dynamics because overwhelmingly you are generating the content for your own experience and transformation.

 How many sessions will I need to do?

-We always recommend that clients plan to do up to five sessions on an issue they are working on.
+We recommend that clients plan to do five sessions on an issue they are working on.
 This allows the time and space to be as comprehensive as possible.
-That said, so many of our clients see amazing results, if not total resolution of an issue, in as little as one or two sessions.
-Everyone is individual and coming to the table with their own unique circumstances, life experiences, and history.
+Everyone is individual and coming to the table with their own unique circumstances, life experiences, learning style, personality, and history.
 We work with our clients to get the best results possible as quickly as possible, and support our clients to do their best work and direct their own healing trajectory.
-We can always make personalized suggestions in a session about how to best move forward with session work.
+If you are debating between booking an individual session or a package, request a consult call to discuss with us your particular situation and we can make suggestions about how to best move forward with session work.

 What makes for successful Hypnotherapy sessions?